Aoni Onsen 青荷温泉

 Begin your journey at the Konan Railway Hirosaki Station (not the JR station of the same name) and take the train to Kuroishi Station.
 There, take the Konan Bus bound for Nurukawa and alight at Nijino Park.
-Staff from the only lodgings in the area, Lamp-no-yado, will pick you up there, provided you have called ahead and arranged free pick-up in advance.
+From there, take the Aoni shuttle bus to Aoni Onsen.
 Expect the total journey to take around two hours overall.

 With only one place to stay in the area, Aoni Onsen is popularly known as "Lamp-no-yado," or the lamp inn, the name of the only ryokan.
 Appropriately named, the inn and hot springs are lit only by oil lamps.